roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 /manifests/monitoring/latest -> 0.2.0  # symlink to latest version (used by dev environments)
 ```

-And then by quite simply symlinking the deployment to the version we wish to deploy:
+And then by quite simply symlinking the deployment to the version to deploy:

 ```
 bw-dev-teamA0/monitoring/   -> /manifests/monitoring/latest  # deployment version 0.2.0